davidlares/resource-discovery-brute-force/README.md

   1. Common Tools:

-  - `Dictionary attacks`: list of known words in order to identify resource
+  - `Dictionary attacks`: a list of known words to identify the resource
   - `Bruce forcing`: list of combinations of string (identity resource)
   - `Fuzzing`: resource discovery

-  What we can find: file directories, actions, servlets, parameters or anything HTTP accesible
+  What we can find: file directories, actions, servlets, parameters or anything HTTP accessible

 ## Virtualenv

-In order to isolate this whole working environment, I recommend using a Virtualenv instance with the Python 2.7
+To isolate this whole working environment, I recommend using a Virtualenv instance with Python 2.7

-For linux: (assuming you have the virtualenv library installed)
+For Linux: (assuming you have the virtualenv library installed)

 `virtualenv -p /usr/bin/python [any name]`